Can you drive a car if your name is not on the insurance?

 What if you’re an excluded driver?

+What happens if my name is not on the car insurance during an accident?
+Being an excluded driver means you lack coverage.
 A vehicle owner may choose to exclude you from their auto insurance policy by listing you as someone who will not be covered if you drive their insured car(s).
 Usually, people exclude those who have a history of irresponsible driving behavior.
 And they can do that even if you’re the spouse or relative living in their household.

 If you’re excluded, it would be unwise to drive their car unless you have alternative car insurance because you will be fully liable for any damages or injuries from an at-fault accident.